5 Ways to Determine Whether You Have Sciatica

 It's a good idea to consult with a specialist to see whether you have sciatica and to receive the right treatment.
 This is because some symptoms of sciatica, which can disappear over time, match those of other health problems.

 If you experience pain behind your leg, be worried.
-This is because it may seem like a simple cramp, but may not in fact be, especially if you experience other symptoms such as numbness or tingling that extends to your foot.
+This is because although it may seem like a simple cramp, it may not be, especially if you experience other symptoms such as numbness or tingling that extends to your foot.
 Furthermore, you should worry when the pain in your leg gets worse when you cough or sneeze.

 The first thing you should know is that sciatica isn’t an illness, but a health problem.
-It also can’t be detected easily, unless you experience more than 80% of your pain in one leg and your back,
+It also can’t be detected easily, unless you experience more than 80% of your pain in one leg and your back.

 It’s difficult to see whether the pain athletes experience in their leg is a sign of sciatica.
 This is because sciatica and piriformis syndrome have almost the same symptoms.
 However, the second condition is more common than the first.

-Ignoring the warning signs that your body gives you could make the situation worse,
+Ignoring the warning signs that your body gives you could make the situation worse.

-3. You’re in Pain
+3. You’re in pain

 We’ve already told you that pain is very common in a lot of health conditions, even though it’s a very important symptom of sciatica.
 However, when you visit your doctor you should clearly state and be specific about what type of pain you have.

 It’s not enough to just say you’re in pain.
 This is because doctors can treat pain in many ways.

-Doctor Jacob Teitelbaum (author of works such as “Real Cause, Real Cure: The 9 Root Causes of the Most Common Health Problems and How to Solve Them!) presents some key techniques to determine whether you have sciatica:
+Doctor Jacob Teitelbaum (author of works such as Real Cause, Real Cure: The 9 Root Causes of the Most Common Health Problems and How to Solve Them) presents some key techniques to determine whether you have sciatica:

-4. If You Pass this Test
+4. If you pass this test

-This test will tell you whether you have sciatica or not:
+This test will help you discover whether you have sciatica or not:

-- The person who helps you must lift your leg up, and check whether you’re doing the test properly.
+- The person who helps you must lift your leg up and check whether you’re doing the test properly.

 We recommend that you visit a physical therapy specialist or a doctor to carry out this test.
 Bear in mind that doing the movements abruptly or incorrectly can aggravate the symptoms or make them worse.

-5. Something Else is Happening to Your Body
+5. Something else is happening to your body

-Apart from back, knee and leg pain, another symptom of sciatica can be found if you notice that something about your body has changed.
-Maybe it could be that your intestines and bladder are losing control of their movements, for instance.
+Apart from back, knee, and leg pain, another symptom of sciatica are body changes.
+Maybe your intestines and bladder are losing control of their movements, for instance.
 According to doctors, this could be a sign that you need emergency surgery.